lukes/herald/README.md

       end
     end

-### Timer [Not Implemented]
+### Timer

-By default Herald will sleep for 2 minutes after checking each of the sources independently.
+By default Herald will sleep for 1 minute after checking each of the sources independently.
 To set a different sleep time:

     Herald.watch do
       check :twitter
       _for "soundofmusic"
-      every 60 => "seconds"
+      every 30 => "seconds" # or "minutes", "hours", or "days" end
-    end

 ### Look Once